 You may even notice new hairs falling out during the growth cycle.
 Eating disorders can have serious consequences and demand medical attention.
 Reading the personal tales of others who have overcome eating disorders may inspire you or a loved one to get help.

-17 ways how to repair damaged hair
+How to repair damaged hair naturally?

 1. Try natural hair growth routine

-The Hair Growth Routine was created to prevent hair loss, grow new strands, and maintain healthy, strong hair.
+The Hair Growth Routine was created to help prevent hair loss, grow new strands, and maintain healthy, strong hair.
 Each product contains plant growth factors made with stem cell technology to feed hair follicles and help them grow back.

 The technique by which this compound increases healthy hair growth is straightforward.
 Capilia Longa - the main active ingredient - is meant to stimulate the activity of dermal papilla cells to control the hair growth cycle.